An employee handbook can be a manager’s best friend.

 - How many days of paid sick leave are employees entitled to?

-- How many days of sick leave are employees allowed before they must present a doctor’s note?
+- How many sick days are employees allowed before they must present a doctor’s note?

 - Your maternity leave policy